-Matthew Bieniek (b.1976) is a composer of international standing based in Bathurst, Australia.
-In 2000 he completed the Master of Music degree in Composition at the Sydney Conservatorium, studying with Bozidar Kos.
+Matthew Bieniek (b.1976) is a composer of international standing based in Canberra, Australia.
+In 2000 he completed the Master of Music degree in composition at the Sydney Conservatorium, studying with Bozidar Kos.
 During this period he was also awarded a Big Brother scholarship enabling him to undertake a seven-month period of private study in England with Michael Finnissy.
-In 1998 he completed the Bachelor of Music (composition) degree (Honours First-Class and University Medal) at the Sydney Conservatorium where he won numerous awards, including the Ignaz Friedmann Memorial Prize in three consecutive years, the Doris Burnett Ford scholarship, and the Don Banks and Alfred Hill Memorial Prizes for composition.
+In 1998 he completed the Bachelor of Music (composition) degree (Honours First Class and University Medal) at the Sydney Conservatorium where he won numerous awards, including the Ignaz Friedmann Memorial Prize in three consecutive years, the Doris Burnett Ford scholarship, and the Don Banks and Alfred Hill Memorial Prizes for composition.

 Bieniek represented Australia at the International Society for Contemporary Music (ISCM) World Music Days festival in 2003, held in Slovenia, where his clarinet solo Fleshold: at the crossing over was awarded the international ISCM-CASH Young Composer Award and a commission to write a work for the International Gaudeamus Music Week 2005.
-Matthew has also been selected as part of Australia’s submission to the 2007 ISCM World New Music Days, to be held in Hong Kong.
+Matthew's work was also selected as part of Australia's submission to the 2007 ISCM World New Music Days in Hong Kong.

 Bieniek's music crosses stylistic boundaries and explores the borders between contrasting elements such as sound and silence, noise and music, speech and pure instrumental tone.
 It is at these grey areas that new sounds and music may be discovered and exploited.
 His compositions cover a wide range of instrumentation and have been performed and commissioned by musicians including the Asko Ensemble, Carl Rosman, Kathleen Gallagher, Brett Dean, Joze Kotar, Mark McGregor, Stanley Dodds, Ensemble Offspring, the Libra Ensemble, the Aark ensemble and the Australasian Computer Music Association.